 Webster Vienna Private University is not allowed to give legal advice, apply on behalf of or represent students in the visa / residence permit application process.
 The outcome of the application process is the decision of the Austrian immigration authorities alone.

-Webster Vienna Private University is not responsible for consultation fees with legal professionals or the application process.
-However, WVPU is able to provide recommendations on professional legal assistance.
-For all inquiries on legal assistance, please email firstname.lastname@example.org or dial +43 1 269 9293 4392.
+Webster Vienna Private University cannot cover consultation fees with legal professionals or the application process.
+However, WVPU is able to provide recommendations for professional legal assistance.
+For all inquiries on legal assistance, please email email@example.com or dial +43 1 269 9293 4392.

 Step 1: Find out if you are permitted to enter Austria without a visa or check your visa-free period.

 - Non-EU / non-EEA Citizens: Check this list from the OeAD to determine if you can legally enter Austria without a visa.
 If your country of citizenship is not on the list, you can only submit a student residence permit application in your home country.

 - Recommended: third-country nationals with visa-free entry should still apply for an Austrian student residence permit in their home country.
 Any delay in the application processing in Austria may force you to leave the country at the end of your visa-free stay, which will interrupt your studies.

 - Citizens of the European Union (EU) or European Economic Area (EEA) do not need a student residence permit but must still apply for a Confirmation of Registration or "Anmeldebescheinigung" within four (4) months of their arrival in Austria.
 Please visit this Vienna city government webpage for details.